enokiLucas/WebGo/README.md

 # WebGo

+## Status: in development.
+---

-Application to play the game of Go, inside a browser built using web technologies
+Application to play the game of Go inside a browser, built using Web Components (HTML, CSS and JavaScript) and Ruby on Rails (not yet implemented).

 3beb957